 - developing training that helps to better distribute the workforce and match skills with the needs of communities

-- developing supervision models or coordination that increase the capacity of training systems, such as virtual or blended supervision from people with varied skill sets and experience
+- developing supervision models that increase the capacity of training systems, such as virtual or blended supervision

 - encouraging generalist specialist skill sets

 - promoting a positive culture of rural medical education